Note: I get commissions for purchases made through links in this post.

 Eye relief refers to the distance your eyes can be away from the smaller, eyepiece lenses of the binoculars and still see through them properly.
 Most, but not all, binoculars do have decent eye relief, so just be sure that this feature is adequate if this situation applies to you.

 Nikon Monarch 5 8×42 Binoculars

-The Nikon Monarch 5 (link to Amazon) has become known as a classic in its field and class.
+The Nikon Monarch 5 (see picture above) has become known as a classic in its field and class.
 It’s just a solid, good-all-around pairs of glasses.

 One of the items you’re looking for is clarity.
 The Monarch 5 has ED, which stands for Extra-low Dispersion, glass.
 This gives you an even sharper and clearer view than normal Nikon glass.
 Fully multi-coated (the best coating there is) lenses just add to that clarity and to the brightness.

 These binoculars weigh just 1 ⅓ pounds which means they won’t feel like a millstone hanging around your neck at the end of an afternoon hike.
 They are totally portable and comfortable to wear.

 All Monarchs are known for their smooth focus mechanisms – another feature you really want.